AlessiaMarotta/memod-s/README.md

 ```
 memod-s -i /path/to/your/input_dir/with/fast5/or/pod5
 ```
-🔬 Advanced Usage, for a full analysis with specific parameters:
+🔬 Advanced usage, for a full analysis with specific parameters:

 ```
 memod-s -i /path/to/your/input_dir/with/fast5/or/pod5 \